Dynamic Ticket Pricing: Varying Strategies For Entertainment Tickets 🎫

 - Taxes.
 Every city or town collects a tax fee from the concert promoters.
 This is to pay the public services of its police force for a peaceful event; ambulatory services in case of emergencies and the city sanitary services for cleanup.

 - Service fee.
-This the charge for using the Ticketmaster’s platform selling the tickets.
+This is the charge for using the Ticketmaster’s platform selling the tickets.

 - Order Processing Fee.
 The charge for the transaction in buying the tickets.
 This makes up for the costs of holding the tickets, delivering it and other costs to bring the ticket to the buyer.
 Picking up the ticket personally can avoid paying this fee.